 - Once you have disposed of everything that needs to be discarded, use non-ammonia soap and clean hot water to clean non-porous surfaces and objects such as metal or glass that may have been in contact with contaminated water.
 These surfaces and objects should be scrubbed and cleaned with a mild soap, then dried.
-For these types of materials, this is usually sufficient to eliminate most contamination. - For small, easy-to-clean surfaces of less than 1 square metre, remove mould with a home cleaning product not containing chlorine bleach according to the manufacturer's instructions.
-Be sure to dry the surface well after cleaning. - For cleaning on a larger scale (surfaces larger than 1 square metre, multiple surfaces, difficult-toclean surfaces, etc.) or if mould returns after you clean, call in a firm specializing in post-disaster clean-up registered with the Régie du bâtiment du Québec. - Also clean surfaces that have not been in contact with flood water. - Once surfaces and objects have been washed and disinfected, let them air dry.
+For these types of materials, this is usually sufficient to eliminate most contamination. - Also clean surfaces that have not been in contact with flood water. - Once surfaces and objects have been washed and disinfected, let them air dry.